 - Current plasma HIV RNA level;

-- Assessment of the need for prophylaxis against opportunistic infections such as Pneumocystis jirovecii pneumonia and Mycobacterium avium complex (see Adult and Adolescent Opportunistic Infections Guidelines);
+- Assessment of the need for prophylaxis against opportunistic infections, such as Pneumocystis jirovecii pneumonia (see the Adult and Adolescent Opportunistic Infections Guidelines);

-- Screening for hepatitis A virus (HAV), hepatitis C virus, and tuberculosis in addition to standard screening for hepatitis B virus (HBV) infection;
+- Screening for hepatitis A virus (HAV), hepatitis C virus, and tuberculosis in addition to standard screening for hepatitis B virus (HBV);

-- Screening for and treatment of sexually transmitted infections such as syphilis, Chlamydia trachomatis and Neisseria gonorrhea and trichomonas;1,2
+- Screening for and treatment of sexually transmitted infections (STIs), such as syphilis, Chlamydia trachomatis, Trichomonas vaginalis, and Neisseria gonorrhea;1-3

 - Complete blood cell count and renal and liver function testing;

-- History of prior and current antiretroviral (ARV) drug use, including prior ARV use for prevention of perinatal transmission or treatment of HIV and history of adherence problems;
+- History of prior and current antiretroviral (ARV) drug use, including prior ARV drug use for the prevention of perinatal transmission or treatment of HIV;

-- Results of prior and current ARV drug-resistance studies;
+- Results of prior and current ARV drug-resistance tests;

-- History of adverse effects or toxicities from prior ARV regimens;
+- History of adverse effects or toxicities caused by previous ARV regimens;

-- Assessment of supportive care needs (e.g., mental health services, substance abuse treatment, smoking cessation), as well as support to help ensure lifelong antiretroviral therapy (ART);
+- Screening for depression and anxiety and an assessment of the need for supportive care (e.g., mental health services, substance use disorder treatment services, smoking cessation), as well as support to help ensure lifelong adherence to antiretroviral therapy (ART);6

 - Referral of sexual partner(s) for HIV testing and ARV treatment or prophylaxis; and